hswolff/website/_posts/2018/2018-12-02-react-lazy-and-suspense.md

 We have to call the `import()` function, wait for the `Promise` to resolve, and then take that value and render that in our component.

-It's a lot of book-keeping that stinks.
-In the sense that it's redundant and error prone.
+It's a lot of book-keeping which tends to be redundant and error prone.

 It looks more or less like this to fully lazily load that component.